awsdocs/amazon-s3-userguide/doc_source/CreatingMultiRegionAccessPoints.md

 When Amazon S3 creates a Multi\-Region Access Point, it automatically assigns an alias to it\.
 This alias is a unique alphanumeric string that ends in `.mrap`\.
 The alias is used to construct the hostname and the Amazon Resource Name \(ARN\) for a Multi\-Region Access Point\.
 The fully qualified name is also based on the alias for the Multi\-Region Access Point\.

 You can’t determine the name of a Multi\-Region Access Point from its alias, so you can disclose an alias without risk of exposing the name, purpose, or owner of the Multi\-Region Access Point\.
 Amazon S3 selects the alias for each new Multi\-Region Access Point, and the alias can’t be changed\.
-For more information about addressing a Multi\-Region Access Point, see [Making requests using a Multi\-Region Access Point](MultiRegionAccessPointRequests.md)\.
+For more information about addressing a Multi\-Region Access Point, see [Making requests through a Multi\-Region Access Point](MultiRegionAccessPointRequests.md)\.

 Multi\-Region Access Point aliases are unique throughout time and aren’t based on the name or configuration of a Multi\-Region Access Point\.
 If you create a Multi\-Region Access Point, and then delete it and create another one with the same name and configuration, the second Multi\-Region Access Point will have a different alias than the first\.
 New Multi\-Region Access Points can never have the same alias as a previous Multi\-Region Access Point\.